genelikespie/unityARProject/README.md

 7. Once the scene is done loading into the Unity Editor, hit the play button at the top.
       NOTE: You must have a webcam installed for the game to work.

+TO DEPLOY THE GAME IN ANDROID:

+8. Under File->Build Settings choose Android as the Platform and click Build
+9. Install the apk file in your phone

 TO EDIT GAME:

 6. Create your own scene to play around in under Assets/Scenes